Liaoliaoliaole/LOG-web/README.md

 $ sudo make install
 ```
 To enable php-dbus:
-Add "extension=dbus" at the extensions section of php.ini file for apache.
+Add `extension=dbus` at the extensions section of php.ini file for apache.
 Usually located at "/etc/php/X.XX/apache2/"
 ### Installation of the Morfeas-Web Project
 ```
 $ sudo chmod +x ./install.sh